Richard Montgomery

-Richard Montgomery (2 December 1738 – 31 December 1775) was an Irish soldier who first served in the British Army.
-He later became a major general in the Continental Army during the American Revolutionary War, and he is most famous for leading the unsuccessful 1775 invasion of Quebec.
+Richard Montgomery (2 December 1738 – 31 December 1775) was an Irish-born American army officer.
+First serving in the British Army, he later became a major general in the Continental Army during the American Revolutionary War.
+On 31 December 1775, Montgomery was killed while leading an unsuccessful invasion of Quebec.

-Montgomery was born and raised in Ireland.
-In 1754, he enrolled at Trinity College, Dublin, and two years later joined the British Army to fight in the French and Indian War.
-He steadily rose through the ranks, serving in North America and then the Caribbean.
+Montgomery was born and raised in Ireland to an Ulster-Scots family.
+In 1754, he enrolled at Trinity College Dublin, and two years later joined the British army and served in the French and Indian War.
+He steadily rose through the ranks, serving in North America and the West Indies.
 After the war he was stationed at Fort Detroit during Pontiac's War, following which he returned to Britain for health reasons.
 In 1773, Montgomery returned to the Thirteen Colonies, married Janet Livingston, and began farming.

-When the American Revolutionary War broke out, Montgomery took up the Patriot cause, and was elected to the New York Provincial Congress in May 1775.
+When the Revolutionary War broke out, Montgomery joined the Patriot cause, and was elected to the New York Provincial Congress in May 1775.
 In June 1775, he was commissioned as a brigadier general in the Continental Army.
-After Philip Schuyler became too ill to lead the invasion of Canada, Montgomery took over.
-He captured Fort St. Johns and then Montreal in November 1775, and then advanced to Quebec City, where he joined another force under the command of Benedict Arnold.
+After Philip Schuyler became too ill to lead the invasion of Quebec, Montgomery took over.
+He captured Fort St. Jean and Montreal in November 1775, and then advanced to Quebec City, where he joined another force under the command of Benedict Arnold.
 On 31 December, he led an attack on the city, but was killed during the battle.
 The British found his body and gave him an honorable burial.
 His remains were moved to New York City in 1818.

 Early life

-Montgomery was born near Swords in the north of County Dublin in Ireland.
+Montgomery was born at Feltrim, near the County Dublin town of Swords, on 2 December 1738.
 He was born into an Ulster Scots gentry family, the County Donegal branch of the Clan Montgomery.
 His father, Thomas Montgomery, was a British Army officer and a Member of Parliament (MP) for the pocket borough of Lifford in east Donegal, which returned two MPs to the Irish Parliament.
 Thomas' brother Alexander Montgomery (1720–1800) and cousin, another Alexander Montgomery (1686–1729), were both colonels and MPs for County Donegal.
-Another first cousin Alexander Montgomery (died 1785) was MP for County Monaghan.

 Richard Montgomery spent most of his childhood at Abbeville House in Kinsealy, near Swords, in County Dublin, where he learned to hunt, ride, shoot, and fence.
 Thomas Montgomery made sure that his sons received a good education; Richard attended the school of the Rev. Saumarez Dubourdieu in Leixlip, and learned French, Latin, and rhetoric.
-Richard Montgomery entered Trinity College, Dublin in 1754.
+Richard Montgomery entered Trinity College Dublin in 1754.

 Despite his great love of knowledge, Montgomery did not receive a degree.
 He was urged by his father and his oldest brother Alexander to join the military, which he did on 21 September 1756.
 His father purchased an ensign's commission for Montgomery, who joined the 17th Regiment of Foot.